-- 13.1 The College is responsible for the actions of our subcontractors connected to, or arising out of, the delivery of the services, which we subcontract.
-If our subcontractor fails to deliver, we are responsible for making alternative arrangements for the delivery of education and training, protecting the audit trail, and/or repaying DFE or ESF funding. - 13.2 The College manages and monitors all our subcontractors to ensure that high-quality delivery is taking place that meets the requirements of the contract we have entered into.
-The College must ensure safeguarding is rigorously policed. - 13.3 It is not acceptable for any staff with a direct or indirect financial interest in the subcontractor to undertake any management control activities.
-This includes signing time sheets or invoices, as well as organising and/or carrying out monitoring activity or visits to check the subcontractor delivery. - 13.4 The College must carry out a regular and substantial programme of quality assurance checks on the education and training provided by subcontractors including spot checks and face to face interviews with staff and learners.
-The programme must: - Include verifying that learners exist and meet the eligibility criteria for DFE Funding.
+The College is responsible for the actions of our subcontractors connected to, or arising out of, the delivery of the services, which we subcontract.
+If our subcontractor fails to deliver, we are responsible for making alternative arrangements for the delivery of education and training, protecting the audit trail, and/or repaying DFE.

+The College manages and monitors all our subcontractors to ensure that high-quality delivery is taking place that meets the requirements of the contract we have entered into.
+The College must ensure safeguarding is rigorously policed.

+It is not acceptable for any staff with a direct or indirect financial interest in the subcontractor to undertake any management control activities.
+This includes signing time sheets or invoices, as well as organising and/or carrying out monitoring activity or visits to check the subcontractor delivery.

+The College must carry out a regular and substantial programme of quality assurance checks on the education and training provided by subcontractors including spot checks and face to face interviews with staff and learners.
+The programme must:

-- Involve direct observation of initial guidance, assessment and delivery of learning programmes, training, and/or direct observation of assessment. - The findings of your assurance checks must be consistent with your expectations and the subcontractor's records. - 13.5 The Prevent duty applies to subcontracted provisions.
-It is the College's responsibility to ensure all statutory responsibilities associated with the delivery of education and safeguarding of students, are included in the subcontracting arrangements. - 13.6 The College must monitor our subcontracted learners to ensure they have full access to free funded education and training, including information about and access to, 16 to 19 bursary and other student support funding, information, advice, guidance and learning support if required. - 13.7 The College must ensure our subcontractor's evidence meets the requirements of the ESF funding rules and is maintained and accessible until at least 31 December 2034.
+- Include verifying that learners exist and meet the eligibility criteria for DFE Funding. - Involve direct observation of initial guidance, assessment and delivery of learning programmes, training, and/or direct observation of assessment. - The findings of your assurance checks must be consistent with your expectations and the subcontractor's records.

+The Prevent duty applies to subcontracted provisions.
+The College has due regard to the need to prevent staff and learners from being drawn into terrorism; ensuring the subcontractors comply with relevant legislation and any statutory responsibilities associated with the delivery of education and safeguarding of learners.

+The College must monitor our subcontracted learners to ensure they have full access to free funded education and training, including information about and access to, 16 to 19 bursary and other student support funding, information, advice, guidance and learning support if required.

-14. Subcontracting Reporting and External Audit Requirements
+15. Subcontracting Reporting and External Audit Requirements